Isac-E-Perez/K-means-Cluster-Analysis/README.md

 **Determining Optimal Clusters**

 Ideally I would want to use the most optimal number of clusters.
-In order to figure this out, I enacted the three most popular methods for determining hte optimal clusters, which are the **Elbow**, and **Silhouette** method and **Gap statistic**.
+In order to figure this out, I enacted the three most popular methods for determining the optimal clusters, which are the **Elbow**, and **Silhouette** method and **Gap statistic**.

 **Elbow method**